CNC Machining and Tool-Making Technology

 During the first year, students have the opportunity to complete various levels of this program to meet our rising local need.
 They gain experience with basic machining on manual and computer-numerical control (CNC) machines, computer-aided drafting (CAD) and computer-aided machining (CAM) programming, lathes, mills, and electrical-discharges machines (EDM).
 Students can earn a diploma in CNC Machining Technology, a certificate as a CNC Machine Operator, or a certificate as a CNC Machine Set-Up Specialist.

 Earn your CNC Machine Operator Certificate in the evening.
 Classes run Monday through Thursday from 3:30-8:50pm.
-Program starts in the Spring Semester.
+Program starts January 12, 2015.

 Once you have earned your certificate, you can continue your studies to earn an associate's degree and bachelor's degree.

 Learn more about the field of CNC by attending an information meeting—Tuesday, January 6, 2015